AI-Enhanced PHP Development: Tools and Workflows

 Automated Code Generation

-Generate CRUD operations, API endpoints, and admin interfaces:
+You can generate CRUD operations, API endpoints, and admin interfaces with AI:

 <?php